 Business Information Systems

 A major in Business Information Systems (BIS) provides the essential knowledge necessary for organisations to meet their strategic goals, drive business innovation, and create effective business operations through the application of modern information and communication technologies (ICTs).
-Students majoring in BIS acquire sought-after business analysis and problem-solving skills to enable them to play an important role in helping organisations make the most of the potential of ICT.
-Covered in detail are knowledge and skills in business analysis practice, business process improvement, project management, knowledge management, business intelligence, e-business, social media, information governance and enterprise systems.
+Students majoring in BIS acquire sought-after business analysis and problem-solving skills to enable them to play an important role in helping organisations make the most of the potential of ICTs.
+Covered in detail are knowledge and skills in business analysis, business process improvement, project management, knowledge management, business intelligence, e-business, social media, information governance and enterprise systems.
 Graduates of the BIS major work in professional roles such as business analysts, project managers, or business consultants with major corporations, consulting practices and small businesses alike.

 Requirements for a major in Business Information Systems

 For the award of a major in Business Information Systems, students complete:

-(1) a six credit point junior prerequisite unit of study for the major, as follows:
+(1) a six credit point junior prerequisite unit of study, as follows:

 - INFS1000 Digital Business Innovation.